 ED takes possession of assets belonging to Hizbul’s boss

-New Delhi, Nov 20: The ED has taken possession of seven of the 13 assets attached by it in the past in connection with a terror financing case against Syed Salahuddin, the Pakistan-based terrorist and chief of the globally banned group Hizbul Mujahideen, officials said on Tuesday.
+New Delhi, Nov 20: The Enforcement Directorate (ED) has taken possession of seven of the 13 assets attached by it in the past in connection with a terror-financing case against Syed Salahuddin, the Pakistan-based terrorist and chief of the globally banned group Hizbul Mujahideen, officials said on Tuesday.

-The Enforcement Directorate (ED) had attached these assets in March this year under the Prevention of Money Laundering Act (PMLA).
+The ED had attached these assets in March this year under the Prevention of Money Laundering Act (PMLA).

 After the Adjudicating Authority of the said law recently upheld the order, the possession notice was issued, they said.